-God has given us clear instruction in the Bible on how to deal with church leaders who are involve with sin.
-The Scriptures make it clear that God expects purity of heart and holy living in all His people, and emphasizes that those in church leadership are expected to live blameless lives that are above reproach.
+God has given us clear instructions in the Bible on how to deal with church leaders who are involved in sin.
+God expects purity of heart and holy living in all His people, and emphasizes that those in church leadership are expected to live blameless lives that are above reproach.
 Due to their high visibility and responsibility, Apostolic Council members, elders, fivefold translocal ministers, ordained and licensed ministers, members of the Stewardship Team and DOVE International staff must be Christ-like in their lifestyles and conduct.
 When ministers of the gospel fall into sin, the integrity of the church is called into public question.

-The following outline of Scripture policy concerning discipline of church leaders is derived from I Timothy 3:1-7; 5:17-25 and Titus 1:5-9.
+The following outline of Scripture policy concerning discipline of church leaders is taken from I Timothy 3:1-7; 5:17-25 and Titus 1:5-9.

 Process of Discipline for Leaders

 If an elder of a partner church has fallen into sin, the lead elder and a member(s) of the Regional Apostolic Council or designates should be involved in the process of discipline and restoration along with the other elders.
-If the lead elder has fallen, two Regional Apostolic Council members or designates are to lead this process with the involvement of the others in eldership.
-If a fivefold translocal minister has fallen, his lead elder, eldership and a representative from the Regional Apostolic Council are to be involved in the discipline and restoration process.
+If a lead elder has fallen, two Regional Apostolic Council members or designates are to lead this process with the involvement of other elders.
+If a fivefold translocal minister has fallen, the lead elder, elder team and a representative from the Regional Apostolic Council are to be involved in the discipline and restoration process.
 If a member of the Regional Apostolic Council has fallen, the International Director, other Regional Apostolic Council members and a recognized spiritual advisor are to be involved in the process.
 If the International Director has fallen, two or more of the recognized spiritual advisors will lead the process of discipline and restoration along with the other Regional Apostolic Council members.
 Due to the potential of legal issues involved, it may be appropriate to contact legal counsel prior to beginning the process.